huyiweixyy/huyiweixyy.github.io/_pages/fieldwork.md

 ---------

-Hubei Province boasts another significant early Triassic fossil location, characterized by a high diversity of Hupeisuchus fossils, often accompanied by marine reptiles such as ichthyosaurs and sauropterygians.
+Hubei Province boasts another significant early Triassic fossil location, characterized by a high diversity of hupeisuchian fossils, often accompanied by marine reptiles such as ichthyosaurs and sauropterygians.
 We conduct fossil excavations at this site twice a year.

 <br/><img src='/images/hubei2.png'>